 - Vignetting appears well controlled

+This FE 24mm f/1.4 GM certainly doesn't disappoint.
 The lens delivers excellent image quality, with impressive levels of sharpness out to the corners of the frame and good levels of contrast; even wide open at f/1.4 the lens is lovely and sharp.
-We'll venture out under a clear night sky to see how it handles Sagittal flare once we have a sample for a longer period.

 The FE 24mm f/1.4 GM also delivers some beautiful bokeh, with a pleasingly smooth transition from in-focus to defocused areas.
 Vignetting in also well controlled, and while there's a hint of it at f/1.4, it's handled pretty well, and doesn't detract from the image.
 This really is a lens that's just at home shooting wide open as it is stopped down.